Virginia’s Open Container Law

 Consuming alcohol and possessing open containers of alcohol as a passenger may also violate local ordinances.
 Some cities and counties in Virginia have ordinances prohibiting passengers from possessing open containers of alcohol on public streets, roads, and highways.

-For example, the city of Charlottesville prohibits possession of open containers of alcohol on any public street.
+For example, the city of Charlottesville prohibits the possession of open containers of alcohol on any public street.
 And Chesterfield County prohibits open alcoholic beverages on any street, road, or highway located within the county.
 Violations of these ordinances constitute Class 4 misdemeanors and carry fines up to $250.

 FACING A DUI?